 Are there any side effects?
 What is the downtime like?

-There are no major side effects associated with getting chemical peels.
+There are no major side effects associated with the proper application of chemical peels.
+Side effects such as pigment changes or redness can occur.
+Deeper peels have to be used with care to avoid scarring.
 For deep peels, due to the exposure to phenol, they aren’t supposed to be repeated and are generally only done once.

 For medium peels, the treated skin is commonly red and swollen after the treatment.
 You will feel a stinging sensation for up to 20 minutes after the treatment.
 Ice packs and painkillers will be given to you in order to reduce any post-treatment pain or discomfort.